RANCHO MANZANA was established in 1995 by current owner Jody Kent

 "There are not enough stars to rate this magical place.
 ACCOMMODATIONS are superb.
 Just down the block was the small Chimayo museum and Ortegas shops w local art and crafts along with a well stocked bookstore.
 Excellent restaurant within walking distance.
 Peace and serenity plus"

-"The grounds are beautiful, historic (older than the U.S.A.), and perfect for relaxing or grilling."
+"The grounds are beautiful, historic (older than the U.S.A.), and perfect for relaxing ."